Raymonde Delaunois: Biography

 She was born in Paris (10th arrondissement) on 12 October 1885 to a single mother.
 Raymonde was raised in Frameries near Mons in Belgium.
 One day she sang on a school event and was encouraged to follow further training.
 She took courses at the Conservatoire in Mons and later in Brussels.

 On 14 August 1909 she married writer Louis Thomas.
 Settling in Paris, the young couple became involved with the inner circle around Claude Debussy.
 Louis Thomas organised exclusive concerts where Raymonde sang, accompanied by pianist Ennemond Trillat.
 They did much to promote Debussy.

 Soon Raymonde Delaunois performed also outside Paris.
 She was the first to sing the Songs of Bilitis in Brussels.
 She also made tours in Continental Europe.
 In Prague and Budapest she sang in opera houses, performing the leading roles in Mignon and Carmen.

 Raymonde Delaunois never achieved the status of 'opera diva’ and remained within the range of appreciated actresses, without reaching the top position.
 The female stars in her time were, at the Met, Geraldine Farrar (1882–1967) and Rosa Ponselle (1897–1981).

 At the end of 1926, her contract with the Met ended after twelve seasons, 32 roles and 315 performances.
 Delaunois returned to France, and appeared in title roles of operas like Carmen, Mignon and La fille de Madame Angot (Alexandre Charles Lecocq).

 She sang for the last time in public in 1943.
-She continued to teach song and piano.
+She continued to teach voice and piano.

 Having always lived in Paris, she moved to a pensioners house in Corbeil-Essonnes, a suburb of Paris, in 1982 where she died two years later, on 30 June 1984.